paymentspring/paymentspring-php/README.md

 ## Installation

 The easiest way to user this library is with composer.
-You can run this to add it to your composer.json.

-*Add composer information*

 Or, you can clone this repository.
 You must require the `init.php` file wherever you're going to use the this library.
 This is not required if you're using composer.